zullicm/phase-3-ruby-oo-inheritance-modules-lab/README.md

 Instead of requiring individual files within one another, as you may have noticed we did in the previous two code along exercises, we created an environment file to handle those requirements for us.
-Open up the `config` directory and look at the `environment.rb` file.
-You'll see that we're already requiring the files that hold our `Artist` and `Song` class.
-Any additional files we make should be required by this `environment.rb` file.
-Our `spec_helper` file, which is required by each individual spec file, required *only this `config/environment.rb` file*, instead of each and every file from the `lib` directory.
+Because the `environment.rb` file is read and loaded into memory in line order, if `Artist` requires `Memorable`, then Artist must be required **after** requiring `Memorable`. `Memorable` must be loaded first, so that as Ruby when loads `Artist`, `Memorable::ClassInstances` is already defined.
+Our `spec_helper` file, which is required by each individual spec file, required _only this `config/environment.rb` file_, instead of each and every file from the `lib` directory.
 As we start to build larger and more complex programs, it begins to make sense to handle all of our requirements in one place.

 ## Instructions